 Sydney-Guangzhou 30th anniversary

-To celebrate 30 years and further develop the Sydney-Guangzhou sister city relationship, the City of Sydney will hold a program of events in Guangzhou from Monday 30 May to Thursday 2 June 2016.Sydney-Guangzhou
+To celebrate 30 years and further develop the Sydney-Guangzhou sister city relationship, we held a program of events in Guangzhou from 30 May–2 June 2016.Sydney-Guangzhou

 The ties that bind

 Sydney has 6 sister cities around the world that share significant historical, cultural, social or geographic similarities with Sydney.
 The City's guidelines for sister city relationships outline the program's main objectives, which are to:

 - extend the hand of friendship overseas on a person-to-person basis

 - perpetuate an understanding between people and cultures

 - bring together similar interest groups in each city

 - provide a forum for the exchange of sister city experiences

 - extend the level of contacts through all sectors of the community